-Ground Broken for Community House for Which Very Attractive Plans Have Been Completed, Many Beautiful and Comfortable Homes in Course of Construction s next summer; apparently, like the core of the selfish little sapple, "There ain't goin' to be none."
+Ground Broken for Community House for Which Very Attractive Plans Have Been Completed, Many Beautiful and Comfortable Homes in Course of Construction lots next summer; apparently, like the core of the selfish little boy's apple, "There ain't goin' to be none."

-UILDING is very active in Forest Hills.
+BUILDING is very active in Forest Hills.
 There will be no need to worry about the unkempt appearance of vacant

-In the Gardens, J. F. Musil has the foundation laid for a stucco house on Exeter Street near Continental Avenue, Colton & Ayers being the architects.
+In the Gardens, J. F. Musil has the foundation laid for a large stucco house on Exeter Street near Continental Avenue, large stucco house on Exeter Street near Continental Avenue, Colton & Ayers being the architects.
 Across the street an addition which is really a second house is being built to the residence of George B. Hanavan.
-On Groton Street near continental Avenue, a spacious residence of lovely lines is growing for William E. Woodard, Douglas Fitch, architect.
-Continental Avenue and Exeter Street, the Sage Foundaton Homes Company is finishing the beautiful marble-stucco bouse of Nathanici Wilkes.
-The same company has also rearly completed of fine house of Colonial design on Greenway South and Groton Street for P. J. Maloney; and is building two groups of three houses each, either side of Middlemay Circle, six houses in all, which will be for sale.
+On Groton Street near Continental Avenue, a spacious residence of lovely lines is growing for William E. Woodard, Douglas Fitch, architect.
+On Continental Avenue and Exeter Street, the Sage Foundation Homes Company is finishing the beautiful marble-stucco house of Nathaniel Wilkes.
+The same company has also nearly completed fine house of Colonial design on Greenway South and Groton Street for P. J. Maloney; and is building two groups of three houses each, either side of Middlemay Circle, six houses in all, which will be for sale.